-- Participating in campus parent organizations.
-BME parent organizations include the Ben Milam Elementary PTO (Parent Teacher Organization). - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-For more information, see policies BQA and BQB and contact:
+Participating in campus parent organizations.
+Parent organizations include: Parent Teacher Association.
+(PTO)

+Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+For more information, see policies BQA and BQB